Hot Economics, Cold Politics? Reexamining Economic Linkages and Political Tensions in Sino-Japanese Relations (with Sara Newland)

 Over the past decade, the Japanese government has quietly sought to enhance its security by promoting “defense capacity building,” helping other countries to improve their own security capabilities through a myriad of activities ranging from underwater medical training to provision of equipment.
 Why has Japan decided to pursue this as a national security strategy?
 What factors shape Japan’s defense capacity building program?
 How has Japan’s activities changed in the wake of the security reforms undertaken by the Abe administration?
 I argue that Japan’s defense capacity building activities have been influenced by concerns about external perceptions of Japanese activities and by the structure of domestic aid and defense institutions.
 Recent security reforms such as easing of arms export regulations have served to enable expansion of programs; however, institutional conflicts and limited experience mean that challenges remain in determining the future direction of these programs and ensuring their success.
 An examination of Japan’s defense capacity building program helps to shed light on how the country’s security posture is changing in response to domestic politics and shifting regional threats.

-Security by Proxy: Defense Capacity Building as National Strategy
+Peace by Proxy: Defense Capacity Building as National Strategy